Use this checklist to build the room structure

 Start from buyer questions, not folder names

 A buyer is trying to understand ownership, earnings quality, cash generation, customer risk, liabilities, people risk and execution risk.
 The checklist should therefore be structured around the questions that drive price, terms and completion risk.
+The 47 documents below are grouped into the eight workstreams most request lists follow.

-Financial diligence documents
+Financial diligence documents (documents 8–16)

 Financial diligence usually consumes the most time.
 Keep the documents reconciled and clearly named.

-Legal and contract diligence documents
+Legal and contract diligence documents (documents 22–29)

 Legal diligence focuses on ownership, authority, contractual rights and liabilities.
 Material contracts should be separated by type so reviewers do not have to search through an undifferentiated dump.